hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 Approximate time: 80 minutes

+**Link to issue describing the modifications to be made:** https://github.com/hbctraining/Intro-to-ChIPseq-flipped/issues/11

 ## Learning Objectives
 * Generate bigWig files
 * Visualizing enrichment patterns at particular locations in the genome